 What is rhinitis?

-Rhinitis is an inflammation of the lining of the nose.
-When the lining of the nose becomes inflamed, it can swell and block airflow.
-Additionally, the glands found in the lining of the nose may over or under produce mucous which can result in added symptoms.
+Rhinitis generally refers to inflammation of the soft tissue lining of the nasal cavities, called “mucosa.”
+When the lining of the nose becomes inflamed, it can swell to cause blockage of airflow.
+Additionally, the glands found in the lining of the nose may produce excess mucus, which can result in a runny nose or postnasal drip.

-Rhinitis can be divided into two main categories, Allergic and Non-Allergic.
+Rhinitis can be divided into two main categories:

-- Problems other than allergies can cause inflammation or swelling inside the nose and generally cause "stuffiness" and congestion.
+Problems other than allergies can cause inflammation or swelling inside the nose, runny nose, and nasal obstruction.
+These include:

-- These reactions do not involve the body's immune system but may be a response to various substances in the environment such as dust, smoke, or other pollutants.
+- Irritant rhinitis: These reactions may be a response to various substances in the environment, such as dust, smoke or other pollutants.

-- Overuse of nasal decongestant sprays can cause the nose to become "addicted" to them.
-Treatment involves stopping the decongestant spray and replacing it with a nasal steroid spray while the nose returns to normal
+- Rhinitis medicamentosa: Overuse of nasal decongestant sprays can cause the nose to become “addicted” to them.
+Treatment involves stopping the use of decongestant spray and replacing it with a nasal steroid spray until the nose loses that dependency.